Skip to content

 └───Story Arcs (Optional)

-│ Folder that contains story arcs in subfolders or smartlists.
-This is where i usually read comics from
+│ Folder containing story arcs in subfolders or smart lists

 │